gasy-africa/tetrix.scala/docs/README.md

 Tests:

-when adding the last `spawn1` test ttt needs to be changed changed
+when adding the last `spawn1` test ttt needs to be changed

 ```
   val ttt: Seq[PieceKind] = Nil padTo (20, TKind)